Calumet, Michigan: Theatre

 The Calumet Theatre is a theater and opera house which opened in 1900.
 In 1898, the copper mining industry was booming, and the town had an enormous surplus in its treasury.
 The town council decided to spend some of the surplus on a theater.
 The theater hosted a large number of famous actors, musicians, and opera singers.
 With the closing of the mines, the theater became a movie theater and fell into general disrepair for many years.
 In 1975, the town began a large project to repair and restore the theater, which is now used for many local and touring productions.
 The theatre was added to the National Register of Historic Places on August 5, 1971, and is also a Michigan State Historic Site.
 The Theatre was the original recording venue of the Red Jacket Jamboree, an old-time radio variety show heard on Michigan public radio stations including Interlochen Public Radio and WNMU Public Radio 90.

 Summer activities

 Every two years there is an all-school reunion for the graduates of Calumet High School.
 Many activities occur at this time, including a classic car show and parade.

 Pasty Fest is a one-day event that takes place every summer downtown Calumet.
 The event celebrates the pasty, which was brought over by Cornish miners in the mid 1800s.
 The meat and vegetable "pie" became a staple for miners throughout the Upper Peninsula.
 The event includes a parade, street fair, live music, a pasty eating contest and a competition among restaurants for the best pasty.

+Public education

+Public education in Calumet is served by Public Schools of Calumet-Laurium-Keweenaw.
+High school education is served by Calumet High School, whose teams are known as the "Copper Kings".

+Media

+Calumet is the city of license for CW network affiliate WBKP, channel 5, who shares studio facilities with Ishpeming-licensed ABC network affiliate WBUP (channel 10) on Wright Street in west Marquette while their transmitter is located on Tolonen Hill near unincorporated Painesdale in Adams Township.
+Calumet is primarily served by the Marquette media market.